tremor-rs/tremor-www/blog/2021-06-29T17-LFX-Blog-Jigyasa-gcloud.md

 ```bash
 tremor server run -f outbound.trickle inbound.trickle test.yaml | jq .
 ```
-For a detailed guide on the operations that can be performed, refer the [docs](/docs/artefacts/offramps/#gcs).
+For a detailed guide on the Operations that can be performed, refer the [docs](/docs/artefacts/offramps/#gcs).

 ### Google Cloud Pub/sub